b3b/mbd/README.markdown

     make

 ## Install
 Need root privileges.
-Script will ask for confirmation, before boot loader (Syslinux) install.
+If option _without-bootloader_ is not set, script will install bootloader (Syslinux) on target device.
 Run

     make install